Preben Gylche: Biography

 On 19 September 1944 the German occupation force began their deportation of the Danish police including Gylche's 54-year-old father who within two months died in Buchenwald concentration camp.
 This undoubtedly influenced Gylche's decision to engage in active resistance.

-Gylche was wounded in a firefight and arrested by Gestapo on 8 February 1945 and a court martial subsequently sentenced him to death.
+Gylche was wounded in a firefight and arrested by the Gestapo on 8 February 1945 and a court martial subsequently sentenced him to death.

 On 27 February 1945 Gylche and nine other resistance members were executed in Ryvangen.